GluuFederation/docs-ce-prod/3.1.4/source/admin-guide/attribute.md

   X-ORIGIN 'Gluu custom attribute' )
 ```
 !!!
 Warning
-    Spacing is extremely important here.
-There must be 2 spaces before and 1 after every entry (i.e. DESC), or your custom schema will fail to load properly.
+    Spacing is *extremely* important here.
+There must be **2 spaces before and 1 space after each entry** (i.e. DESC), or your custom schema will fail to load properly.

   - Add custom attribute to the `gluuCustomPerson` objectClasses: